Using a Generic Resume? Why you should stop and what you should be doing instead

 Failing to Stand Out

 Creating a generic resume is tempting for job seekers who want to apply for many positions at once.
 However, by using a generic resume, you run the risk of not standing out among other applicants.
-You see, recruiters and hiring managers are drowning in resumes, and if yours doesn’t grab their attention in 6-7 seconds, it won’t get you to the interview.
-Customizing your resume to the specific job description and responsibilities makes a HUGE difference in catching the attention of the employer.

 Missing Important Keywords